Skip to main content

 Think about "old-fashioned" printed documents:

-Attributions for non-code artefacts, like documentation files, have to be visible for the reciever, that means it has to be added to the content, NOT in comments, metadata, or alt text (images).
+Attributions for non-code artifacts, like documentation files, have to be visible for the receiver, that means it has to be added to the content, NOT in comments, metadata, or alt text (images).

 Documentation